Armistice Memorial in Compiègne Forest and Compiegne wagon (1918 & 1940)

 THE PEACE RING

-As early as 2014 and the one-hundred anniversary of the start of the First World War, the local authorities decided to place a new monument within the ‘Clairière de l’Armistice’.
+As early as 2014, the one-hundredth anniversary of the start of the First World War, the local authorities decided to place a new monument within the ‘Clairière de l’Armistice’.
 It was to be created by the talent of Clara Halter (1932-2017), a sculptor who had been previously well-known thanks to her previous works in Paris and Hiroshima.
 The new monument was designed as a bronze ring 350 cm in height and 50 cm in width.
 The word ‘PEACE’ in 52 languages (without using any dead languages) was inscribed around its perimeter.
-The ring is known in French as ‘Alliance de la Paix’, (The peace alliances), thus symbolizing the multiple alliances, including those prior to WWI.
+The ring is known in French as ‘Alliance de la Paix’ (The peace alliances), thus symbolizing the multiple alliances, including those before WWI.
 The ring could be found only ten meters from the ‘MARSHAL FOCH’ granite slab.

 THE COMPIEGNE ARMISTICE MEMORIAL GARDEN

-‘Jardin de la memoria or ‘The memorial garden’ was to become another place of remembrance within the ‘Clairière de l’Armistice’ near Compiègne.
-It was initially opened to honor the memory of Private First Class soldier Augustin Trébuchon, ‘officially’ the last French soldier killed in WWI, at 11:46 November 11, 1918.
-Today the garden accommodates a number of monuments.
-Each of them is dedicated to the War in which France has taken part since 1870 (the Franco-Prussian War) and commemorates the memory of the French soldiers killed in foreign battlefields: Afghanistan, Liban, Algerie, Indochine.
-Apart from the memorials, one could see a number of plates devoted to the victims of the First World War.
+‘Jardin de la Mémoire ‘ or ‘The Memorial Garden’ was to become another place of remembrance within the ‘Clairière de l’Armistice’ near Compiègne.
+It was initially opened to honor the memory of Private First Class Augustin Trébuchon, officially the last French soldier killed in WWI, at 11:46 November 11, 1918.
+Today, the garden accommodates several monuments.
+Each of them is dedicated to the War in which France has taken part since 1870 (the Franco-Prussian War) and commemorates the memory of the French soldiers killed in foreign battlefields: Afghanistan, Lebanon, Algeria, Indochina.
+Apart from the memorials, one could see some plates devoted to the victims of the First World War.

-In early July the engineers blasted the building framings of the former shelter for Foch carriage and leveled the erection to the ground.
-In narrow historical means, in the Fall of 1944, the first post-liberation demonstration on the site of the Armistice memorial could witness only pieces of bricks and an open site.
+In early July, the engineers blasted the building frames of the former shelter for Foch’s carriage and leveled the erection to the ground.
+In narrow historical terms, in the Fall of 1944, the first post-liberation demonstration on the site of the Armistice memorial could witness only pieces of bricks and an open site.
 As early as November 11, 1950, the fully restored new building of the museum became the site of the permanent residence of the 2439 D carriage of the same series, as the Foch 2419 D. Since that year, the new erection witnessed two significant expansions.
-The first one took place in 1992, which turned the shelter into a full-fledged museum facility with new rooms for exhibitions and for the relics of the authentic carriage, now under the glass.
-The second ambitious renovation became reality in 2018 by adding 500 m2 of useful space at the back.
-The updated museum today includes a number of rooms, which tells the short history of WWII, of the area near Compiegne, the history of both 1918 and 1940 armistices, and the fate of the famous 2419 D carriage and the museum itself.
+The first one took place in 1992, which turned the shelter into a full-fledged museum facility with new rooms for exhibitions and the relics of the authentic carriage, now under glass.
+The second ambitious renovation became a reality in 2018 by adding 500 m2 of useful space at the back.
+The updated museum today includes several rooms, which tell the short history of WWII, of the area near Compiegne, the history of both 1918 and 1940 armistices, and the fate of the famous 2419 D carriage and the museum itself.

 FT 17 LIGHT TANK